Shakedown cruise: Availability

 A vessel is typically not committed to any timetables or tasks until it completes its shakedown cruise.
 As such, problems detected during the shakedown cruise can be fixed at minimal cost.
 While the ship is assigned to the industrial activity for this purpose, this period is known as an "availability".
-In the US Navy, the typical length of an availability is 45 to 120 days, and per regulation, must be completed no more than eleven months after the month the ship was first delivered.
+In the US Navy, the typical length of an availability is 45 to 120 days, and per regulation, it must be completed no more than eleven months after the month the ship was first delivered.
 This is also known as a "post-shakedown availability".

 Famous examples

 The USS Triton, a nuclear-powered radar picket submarine, was the first vessel to execute a submerged circumnavigation of Earth while on its shakedown cruise in early 1960.
 Triton is the only U.S. Navy ship to receive a Presidential Unit Citation for its shakedown cruise.
 USS Massachusetts's shakedown cruise was Operation Torch.